lachgil/sigma-fp-lab/docs/research/false-colour-el-zone.md

-The camera only offers false colour as a button you hold.
-It is not a stored setting at all, which is why turning it on moved nothing: not pic_false_color_on, not CM_FalseColor, and not one byte in a 128 KB diff of the settings store.

 The function key calls CameraIF vtable +0xCC (0xC03722E8), which posts rec-manager event 0x21 (INTR_START_FALSE_COLOR); releasing calls +0xD0 (0xC0372330), posting 0x22.
 The request is built on the stack and posted through 0xC03A0798, so nothing persistent is written anywhere.
 Event numbering is cross-checked: the neighbouring custom-key entry (AP preview) emits 0x1F/0x20 from the adjacent slots.
 SetFalseColorType (0xC005DBA0) is a separate thing -- it picks the style, gray/half/stop, and cannot switch the effect on.